Sitecore/sitecore-marketplace-sdk/packages/client/README.md

   console.log(queryResult.isLoading); // false once the request is complete
 ```

-For an overview of all the possible values, refer to the `QueryMap` interface in the `sdk-types.ts` file of the package.
+For an overview of all the possible values, refer to the [`QueryMap` interface](../../docs/client/interfaces/QueryMap.md).

 ### Perform a mutation